Antipurity/conceptual/README.md

 (Specification of a natural and expressive conceptual programming language.
 A bridge to implementations.)

-Deepest understanding, given a syntax and named a language.
-Base of bases.
+A simple understanding, given a syntax and named a language.
+Base of bases; pretty boring, especially with how incomplete it is.

-A re-thinking of some of programming language theory and practice; often the same, sometimes different.
+A re-thinking of some of programming language theory and practice; often the same, but sometimes puts a little spin on things.

+The goal here is to combine intuition, understanding, specification, and implemented functionality, in every single concept; to span eternity.
+These [concepts](en.wikipedia.org/wiki/Concept) (pure views of everything knowable) take over `natural` (English) words and patterns, and occasionally find expression in `conceptual` syntax; other base languages would be implementations.